openstax/cnx-tools/cnx-url-conversion-tool/README.md

   - Convert a collection ID, and also get all of the IDs of the modules in that collection in all three formats.

 ## Inputs
-  The module IDs can come from an excel sheet (with .xlsx extention) or the commandline.
+  The module IDs can come from an excel sheet (with .xlsx extention) or the command line.

 ## Outputs
-  The output can be shown in commandline or exported as a csv or an excel sheet.
+  The output can be shown in command line or exported as a csv or an excel sheet.

 ## Directions
   Run the script by typing